vologzhan/maker-gui/README.md

 ## 3. Move `maker_app` to the directory with your projects

-Projects are searched in the executable path (in the directory containing the `maker_app` file).
+Projects are searched in the executable path (in the directory containing the `maker_app` file)

 ## 4. Run and use